Sri Lanka trio sent home for breaching Covid protocols on night out

 The news is another blow to a side trounced 3-0 in last week’s Twenty20 series.

-Sri Lanka players Niroshan Dickwella, Kusal Mendis and Danushka Gunathilaka have been sent home from the tour of England after breaching team bio-security rules on a night out, the PA news agency understands.
+Sri Lanka players Niroshan Dickwella, Kusal Mendis and Danushka Gunathilaka have been sent home from the tour of England after breaching team bio-security rules on a night out.

 County Durham is currently a Covid-19 hotspot as it battles a rising tide of infections, predominantly among young people, making the unauthorised evening jaunt a particularly ill-advised one.